LucidPurplee/justinwhite.work/public/docs/home.md

 Here's what I've been diving into lately:

 - **Google IT Support** 🛠️ – *Sep 2025 – Present*
 - **Google IT Automation** 🤖 – *Aug 2025 - Oct 2025*  ✅
 - **Google Project Management** 📋 – *Sep 2025 – Present*
-- **Google Data Analytics** 📊 – *Aug 2025 – Present* (almost done!) 🤘
+- **Google Data Analytics** 📊 – *Aug 2025 – Present*
-- **Google UX Design** 🎨 – *Started but not finishing this one*
+- **Google UX Design** 🎨 – *Not completing*

 I'm stacking certifications, tinkering with tech, and learning as much as I can while planning my next move.
 Soon I'll be relocating cross-country 📅 and eventually heading to college once I've built a comfy nest egg 🪴.
-For now, my goal is to land a tech role in the **$60-80k range** 💸, and down the line I want a **Master's in Computer Science or Computer Engineering** 🎓—leaning toward engineering because I want to understand the hardware side too.
+For now, my goal is to land a tech role and down the line I want a **Master's in Computer Science or Computer Engineering** 🎓—leaning toward engineering because I want to understand more of the hardware side too.

 > Think of this section as my **"in progress"** Im dreaming, learning and acheiving hopefully!